lmakonem/ELK-SIEM-Ansible-Playbook/README.md

 1) Clone this repo to your centos machine where you want to install Ansible
 2) RUN cd ELK-SIEM-Ansible-playbook
 3) run sudo ./install_ansible.sh  ## This will install the latest version for ansible for you.
+For more info about this script, please go to: https://github.com/neillturner/omnibus-ansible

 ###############